Unk171/Passgen/README.md

 ## Description

-Password generator in which you can choose the length of the password and the characters that will be in it
+This is a password generator.
+Many password generators create a password based on parameters chosen by the developer.
+In this generator, I made it possible for the user to choose the length of the password and choose what characters the password will consist of (uppercase letters, lowercase letters, numbers and special symbols)

 ## Installation